-5.32.6.3 Low-Layer Steering Functionalities
+5.32.6.3 Steering Functionalities based on data switching

 5.32.6.3.1 ATSSS-LL Functionality

 The ATSSS-LL functionality in the UE does not apply a specific protocol.
 It is a data switching function, which decides how to steer, switch and split the uplink traffic across 3GPP and non-3GPP accesses, based on the provisioned ATSSS rules and local conditions (e.g. signal loss conditions).
 The ATSSS-LL functionality in the UE may be applied to steer, switch and split all types of traffic, including TCP traffic, UDP traffic, Ethernet traffic, etc. The ATSSS-LL functionality does not support the Redundant Steering Mode.